llorracc/as.180.369/materials/presentation/README.md

 ## Class 13

 **Agenda**
+- Sync between computer and github
+    - Because you should have your documents saved in AT LEAST 3 places

 - Presentations
     - Students will present (15 mins.) on their papers.
     - Include polished visuals to help convey your assertions.